vesterheim/vesterheim.github.io/index.md

     caption:
     title:
     subtitle:
-    teaser: This spring, Vesterheim will pay forward the generosity of our members and supporters by giving free admission to more than 300 children.
+    teaser: This year, Vesterheim will pay forward the generosity of our members and supporters by giving free admission to more than 300 children.
     published: true
     start_date: 2014-10-01
     stop_date: